 A distinction exists over the extent of the available deduction depending on whether the applicable trust is a “simple” or “complex” trust for income tax purposes.
-This distinction is not discussed here as, in the authors’ experience, nearly all trusts constitute complex trust for income tax purposes.
+This distinction is not discussed here as, in the authors’ experience, most trusts constitute complex trust for income tax purposes.

 2) Reporting Requirements

 A taxable trust is required to file IRS Form 1041, U.S. Income Tax Return for Estates and Trusts, for each taxable year of the trust in which its gross income exceeds its personal exemption amount set forth in Code § 642 or if it has any taxable income.
 Code § 6012(a)(4).
 If a trust has a nonresident alien beneficiary, the trust must file a return regardless of the amount of its gross or taxable income.
 Code § 6012(a)(5).

 Trusts are calendar year taxpayers and must, like individuals, file their returns on or before the date that is four months and 15 days following the end of the calendar year.
 Code § 644.
 A trust may generally file and receive an automatic 5 month extension to file its return by filing IRS Form 7004.
 Accordingly, the initial filing deadline matches the deadline for individuals, but the extension deadline requires the trust to file its return at least 30 days prior to the extension deadline of individuals.
 A trust must provide each applicable beneficiary a Schedule K-1 reporting the tax items passing-through to the beneficiary, which is also filed with the IRS.